borfergi/stock-market-data-pipeline/README.md

 ## Data Architecture

-**Tech Architecture**
+### Tech Architecture

 ![alt text](images/stock-market-data-pipeline.png)

-Data Sources:
+**Data Sources**

-- Polygon API: The main data source.
+- **Polygon API:** The main data source.
 It provides transactional data to our pipeline.
-- ERP: We simulate a second data source as it's leaving CSV files into the raw layer of the data lake.
+- **ERP:** We simulate a second data source as it's leaving CSV files into the raw layer of the data lake.
 It contains information about several companies and exchanges.

 > [!NOTE]
 > If any of your selected companies is not included in data/erp_companies.csv file be free to add it.

-**Dimensional Model**
+### Dimensional Model

 ![alt text](images/stock-market-data-model.png)